Long Term Bonds Investment

 You will need to submit the following:

-- Investors assume the credit risk of the issuer.
+- • Investors assume the credit risk of the issuer.
 You may lose all of your investment if the issuer defaults on its bond or winds up or is liquidated.
 This product is not a bank deposit, is not government insured, is not an obligation of nor is it guaranteed by Citibank Singapore Limited/Citigroup Inc. or their affiliates (unless expressly stated in the relevant product documentation).
 Bond prices will be affected by the perceived credit quality or probability of default of the bond issuer.

 Foreign Exchange Risk